To Blow or Not to Blow: Should You Refuse a Chemical Test in Wisconsin?

 Consulting a Legal Professional

-Given the complexities of OWI cases and the significant consequences associated with refusing an Implied Consent test, it is crucial to consult with a legal professional who specializes in Wisconsin OWI law in the event that you have been charged with a refusal and underlying OWI.
-We here at Mays Law Office, LLC can provide personalized advice based on the specifics of your case, help you understand the potential outcomes, guide you through the legal process, and develop and execute winning defense strategies.
+Given the complexities of OWI cases, consulting a DUI lawyer who specializes in Wisconsin law is crucial if you’ve been charged with a refusal and underlying OWI.
+Here at Mays Law Office, LLC, our experienced drunk driving attorneys can provide personalized advice based on your case specifics, help you understand the potential outcomes, guide you through the legal process, and develop and execute winning defense strategies.

 Wisconsin Drunk Driving Laws: What to Know After an Arrest